 Once stakeholders identify possible species to farm, what is the current market?

-- Do fishermen sell selected species domestically, internationally or both?
+- Do fishers sell selected species domestically, internationally or both?

 - What is the local or international price for those species?